AAdebawojo/Impact-of-10-Q-Filing-Tone-on-Stock-Returns/README.md

 # Impact-of-10-Q-Filing-Tone-on-Stock-Returns
-Investigating tone ambiguity impact in 10-Q filings on stock returns.
-Analysing 30 firms' financials &amp; behavioural research for market speculation insights.
+Investigating how textual analysis tones in 10-Q filings affect stock returns.
+Examining ambiguity's impact on investor judgment and market participant disagreement.
+Providing insights into the relationship between narrative clarity, equity financing costs, and COVID's influence on returns.